-On the other hand, the literature provides clear reasons to believe that some cryptographic systems are more failure-prone than others.
-For example, for ECDH systems that transmit curve points in affine coordinates (x, y), there are endless reports (e.g., [18]) of implementations that fail to check whether the incoming point is on the curve, and that are easily breakable as a result.
-This attack is structurally eliminated by ECDH systems that (as in [6] and [7]) choose twist-secure curves and transmit merely x.
+The literature nevertheless provides clear reasons to believe that some cryptographic systems are more failure-prone than others.
+For example, for ECDH systems that transmit curve points in affine coordinates (x, y), there are endless reports (e.g., [21]) of implementations that fail to check whether the incoming point is on the curve, and that are easily breakable as a result.
+This attack is structurally eliminated by ECDH systems that (as in [8] and [9]) choose twist-secure curves and transmit merely x.

-Presumably there are also ways to adjust design decisions in post-quantum cryptography to reduce the chance of implementation failures.
-It is important to keep in mind here that there is far less evidence available today regarding post-quantum implementation failures than there is regarding pre-quantum implementation failures, and the general difficulty of evaluating implementation security means that claims of security improvements need to be investigated carefully before they are used for making decisions.
+Presumably there are also ways to adjust post-quantum design decisions to reduce the chance of implementation failures.
+It is important to keep in mind here that there is far less evidence available today regarding post-quantum implementation failures than regarding pre-quantum implementation failures, and the general difficulty of evaluating implementation security means that claims of security improvements need to be investigated carefully before they are used for making decisions.
 This is not a reason to avoid study of the topic.

 1.2.
 Natural DRAM faults.
-In 2009, Schroeder, Pinheiro, and Weber [72] reported the results of a 2006-2008 study of failure rates in the DRAM in "the majority of machines in Google's fleet".
+In 2009, Schroeder, Pinheiro, and Weber [93] reported the results of a 2006-2008 study of failure rates in the DRAM in "the majority of machines in Google's fleet".
 The observed failure rates were "25,000 to 70,000 errors per billion device hours per Mbit".

 Conventional SECDED ECC DRAM encodes 64 bits of logical data in 72 bits of physical DRAM, using a distance-4 linear error-correcting code.
 "SECDED" here means "single-error correcting, double-error detecting", and "ECC" means "error-correcting code".
 In particular, SECDED ECC DRAM corrects any single bit flip, while reporting the correction to the operating system.
-Some computer buyers make sure to buy SECDED ECC DRAM; this is also how the study from [72] collected data.
+Some computer buyers make sure to buy SECDED ECC DRAM; this is also how the study from [93] collected data.